Jean Monnet Module

 This course (18h) is designed for practitioners and professionals.
 It is opened to participants following the IEE’s MEUS program.
 It is open to practitioners and experts with an interest on the topic on demand and on the basis of selection.

-- Materials will be available on Moodle
+- Materials will be available on the ULB’s Virtual University (UV)

 Policy briefs and opinions: cartes blanches